 - 8. This document has no statutory basis, is offered without prejudice to relevant legislation and legal decisions, and does not constitute legal advice. - 9.
-The document was developed by the Scottish Government.
-A draft was shared for comment with a group of local authorities and COSLA ahead of finalising this version. - 10.
-The document aims to inform a mutual understanding amongst local authority practitioners.
-It includes general information relating across the different reliefs, and specific information relating to each relief. - 11.
-Given their responsibilities for managing public funds, it is up to local authorities to ensure that procedures for administering relief, including reviewing and re-application processes, are suitably robust, including for audit purposes. - 12.
+This document aims to inform a mutual understanding amongst local authority practitioners.
+It includes general information relating across the different reliefs, and specific information relating to each relief. - 10.
+Given their responsibilities for managing public funds, it is up to local authorities to ensure that procedures for administering relief, including reviewing and re-application processes, are suitably robust, including for audit purposes. - 11.
 This document refers to amended legislation rather than amending legislation.
-For example, The Non-Domestic Rates (Telecommunication Installations) (Scotland) Regulations 2016 have to date been subject to a number of amendments and reference is made to the 2016 Regulations.
+For example, the Non-Domestic Rates (Telecommunication Installations) (Scotland) Regulations 2016 have to date been subject to a number of amendments and reference is made to the 2016 Regulations.